tfolkersen/Culling/README.md

 # Occlusion Culling Project

-OpenGL code, libraries, CMake files, and libraries based on tutorial from: http://www.opengl-tutorial.org/
+OpenGL code, CMake files, and libraries based on tutorial from: http://www.opengl-tutorial.org/

 Forked from